 - The visitor remains with the patient in the same physical environment throughout the care delivery

 - The clinical team is able to provide visitor with a safe environment and teaching necessary for infection control

 - The visitor is masked and reports to Public Health as they may be required to self-isolate, depending on test results

-- Exceptions are only considered in rare and truly exceptional circumstances.
+- Exceptions to the above are only considered in rare and truly exceptional circumstances.

-- If a family member wishes to seek an exception to the visitation policy, they should discuss with the clinical team on the unit.
+- If a family member wishes to seek an exception to the above visitation policy, they should contact Patient Relations:

 - Ouellette Campus: Phone: 519-254-5577 Ext.34404

 - After Hours: Phone: 519-254-5577 dial zero for switchboard and ask for the After Hours Manager

 - The family member will be contacted once the review process is complete with an answer.

 The PUMA Clinic offers COVID-19 testing, urgent care medical assessment based on potential COVID-19 symptoms and, where appropriate, COVID-19 vaccinations using the approved Pfizer vaccine for those born in 2009 or earlier.